markusvoelter/ProgrammingBasics/src/chapter01_values/index.md

 Still a regular spreadsheet, except that we now assigned names to cells `A0` and `A1` and use these names in the expression in cell `B0`.

+Names, by the way, are really important to make a program
+understandable: the above example is immediately and intuitively understandable.
+Make sure you spend some brain cycles on good names!

 Now, instead of naming cells, we can also extract this same information into `val` declarations:

 ![](BasicValues2/NamedCellsAndExternalVals.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A30b901aa-108c-498c-8b66-53a1d073f208%28chapter01_values%29%2F2522748330434287327)